batect/batect/ROADMAP.md

 * reintroduce image tagging
 * for fatal exceptions (ie. crashes), add information on where to report the error (ie. GitHub issue)
 * documentation
+  * add page explaining basic concepts (eg. explain what a task and a container are)
+  * rename 'quick start' to 'setup'
   * add check for broken internal or external links
   * examples for common languages and scenarios
     * Golang